Texas Auto Accident Laws & Resources

 - Fatalities in rural area accidents was 51% of the total fatalities for 2016.
 This was a total of 1942 deaths in rural accidents.

-- There were 638 people killed in head on accidents.
+- There were 638 people killed in head on collisions.

 - There were no days in Texas in 2016 without at least one road death.